 Scotland’s stories range from our oral traditions and local legends to great stories told in books and our huge catalogue of film and TV productions.
 Scotland has a great reputation for setting the pace and telling new stories in new ways both past and present, and our landscapes, culture and people have inspired a range of stories and storytellers.
 Our communities have great stories to tell and share with others, enhancing and enriching the visitor’s experience.
 There are many treasured stories and storytellers that will be showcased throughout the year, as well as a fantastic array of visitor attractions and experiences including Moat Brae (the inspiration for Peter Pan), Robert Burns Birthplace Museum and Abbotsford (the home of Sir Walter Scott).

 We invite visitors to join us in exploring the wealth of Scotland’s stories in 2022, including a programme of events which will take place throughout the year.
+Please view our dedicated Year of Stories 2022 page for more details on the programme.

 St Andrew’s Day